U.S. jobs, factory data point to slowing economy

 "The evidence is mounting that the economy lost momentum in March and that has carried to April," said Ryan Sweet, a senior economist at Moody's Analytics in West Chester, Pennsylvania.

-Economic data for January and February suggested that growth accelerated in the first quarter after activity almost stalled in the final three months of 2012.
+Economic data for January and February have suggested growth accelerated in the first quarter after activity almost stalled in the final three months of 2012.

 While claims rose last week, they were still at levels economists normally associate with average monthly job gains of more than 150,000.
-That helped ease concerns of a deterioration in labor market conditions after an increase in nonfarm payrolls in March was the smallest in nine months.
+That helped ease concerns of a deterioration in labor market conditions after nonfarm payrolls posted their smallest increase in nine months in March.

 "Labor market conditions still appear to be grinding forward, but pushing against the weight of a slowing economy and subdued confidence," said Jim Baird, chief investment officer at Plante Moran Financial Advisors in Kalamazoo, Michigan.